Aura Parental Controls Review 2024: Are They Worth It?

 I would say it’s worth the cost as long as you know what you’re getting.
 Aura’s parental controls are effective and beginner-friendly, but they’re pretty basic.

 But while its core features are strong, there’s no location tracking or any extra features that better standalone options offer.
-The only extra thing you get is the Safe Gaming feature that’s only available on Windows, but that’s really the only parental control feature you get on desktop anyway — the rest are available on mobile only..
+The only extra thing you get is the Safe Gaming feature that’s only available on Windows, but that’s really the only parental control feature you get on the desktop anyway — the rest are available on mobile only and through the web app.

 Overall, Aura’s parental controls aren’t too bad, but I’d like to see improvement.
 It makes up for its simple features with the full internet security suite you get in one plan, but if you’re only looking for parental controls there are better standalone options out there.
 Still, since it comes with a 14-day free trial and a generous 60-day money-back guarantee, you can try it out risk-free.